 There is beach access to some of Anguilla’s top-rated diving from Meads Bay too.
 Enquiries locally can set you up with dive gear and a good guide to introduce you to some of the best sub-marine sites.
 If you are interested in getting your PADI qualification, you will most likely start your training right on this beach.

 Note: Along the end of Meads bay is another beach we would like to mention called Long Bay.
-Here there are some of the most luxurious Long Bay villa rentals on offer such as Sea, Sun, Sand, Santosha estate and the exquisite Neveah Villa.

 A dreamy, golden-white sandy beach overlooking the Sea, is how best to describe this pretty bay.
 There’s just so much space!
 One of the top spots on Rendezvous Bay beach has to be Bankie Banx, Dune Preserve bar.
 Named as one of the top beach bars in the world by CNN, the famous reggae artist, Mr Banx, ensures you have a memorable visit to his eclectic bar.

 If you are looking for something more casual, then stroll on down to ‘Sunshine shack’.
 This BBQ shack serves the most tender dishes for you to indulge in.
 This beach shack offers a small menu composed of fish and meat dishes.
 You can choose from whole lobsters, fish, chicken or ribs.

 If you ever wonder what a ‘best beach in the world’ really looks like, then you will have to visit Shoal Bay to get your answer.
 The beach is based in the East End of Anguilla and offers over 2-miles of uninterrupted beach splendour.
 Shoal Bay is a heavenly combination of baby pink powdered sand fringing the ever-changing blues and greens of the Caribbean.
 This is without a doubt one of the best Caribbean Beaches.